Confessions of a Part-Time Vegetarian

 And while a growing child will face more challenges as a result of a meat-free diet, it's not just growing children who face challenges.
 It might seem that getting needed amounts of protein would be the biggest challenge for vegetarians, but, for many adults a bigger challenge is how to curb "carb overloading."

 Someone I know who has been a vegetarian for a long time told me he has to work hard at keeping his weight down.
 When I asked why, he told me that he has to watch his intake of refined carbohydrates, such as white flour (which includes bread and pasta), sugar, and rice.
 Once digested, these foods turn into sugar and can cause spikes in insulin, which can and often does lead to weight gain, inflammation, and digestive problems.

 Most vegetarians try to get the proteins they need by eating the seeds of legumes such as beans, peas, and peanuts.
 These foods are rich in protein.
 In fact, all vegetables supply some amount of protein, some providing a larger protein percentage and other essential amino acids than others, for the daily requirements of us humans.
 Variety seems to be the key.
 Consuming, throughout the day, a mix of vegetables, legumes, grains, beans, seeds, and nuts, will give you all the essential amino acids your body requires for nutrients and for energy.

 Having My Cake ...

-Living in both worlds, I believe, is helping me to make sure that my body is getting all the nutrients it needs while I'm cutting way down on calories by consuming less meat/animal fat.
-By consuming smaller quantities of meat, I can afford to buy better quality.
-The bottom line is, I'm still enjoying food I love, and I'm not excluding anything from my diet that I really want to eat and enjoy.
+Living in both the meat and vegetarian/vegan worlds, I believe, is helping me to make sure my body is getting all the nutrients it needs, and I'm cutting way down on calories by consuming less meat/animal fat.
+By consuming smaller quantities of meat, I can afford to buy better quality, and the bottom line is, I'm still enjoying food I love, and I'm not excluding anything from my diet that I really want to eat and enjoy.

 © 2013 Sallie B Middlebrook PhD